eniallator/Invoice-Generator/README.md

 Invoice items are sections which have the `ITEM_` prefix, where what follows is the item ID. e.g `ITEM_1` has an ID of `1`, but `ITEM_ONE` has an ID of `ONE`.

+One implicit calculation that takes place is with the `recurring` options.
+If there are any instances of `recurring` inside the ITEM(s), then there will be a `total_recurring_due` option added to the `META` section.

 To take advantage of the subtotal/total calculations, each item must have the following options: `rate`, and `hrs`.
 These are then used to work out a `subtotal` option.
 These subtotals are also added up into a `total_due` option in the `META` section.
 For example:

 ```properties